 Applicants to MS programs must satisfy the Graduate School’s admission requirements.
 School of Kinesiology admission requirements include a bachelor’s degree from an accredited college or university, academic good standing at the institution last attended, an undergraduate minimum GPA of 2.75, competitive GRE scores, letters of recommendation, and School approval.
 For admission to the MS in physical education/teacher education, the undergraduate GPA must be documented on the official transcript of the degree-granting institution and must be the GPA that was used as the basis for granting the degree (not a GPA that includes post-degree courses); alternatively, a minimum GPA of 3.0 in a master's of higher degree program may be used for admission.

-Degree requirements for all master’s programs include a minimum of 33 hours.
+Degree requirements for all non-thesis master’s programs include a minimum of 33 hours and 36 hours for thesis master's programs.
 All non-thesis master's degrees require a written comprehensive exam.
 Additional degree requirements for the alternative MS certification program in physical education/teacher education are in compliance with regulations established by the Alabama State Department of Education.
-These requirements include a semester long, full-time internship and satisfactory completion of the State's testing program which consists of a passing score on each of the Praxis Core Academic Skills for Educators assessments (Reading, Writing, and Mathematics) and a passing score on the appropriate Praxis II subject assessment and official submission of the edTPA assessment for scoring.
+These requirements include a semester long, full-time internship and satisfactory completion of the State's testing program which consists of passing scores on College of Education approved standardized assessments and official submission of the edTPA assessment for scoring.
 Additionally, in order to be recommended for teacher certification candidates must receive passing scores on the edTPA assessment.
 In accordance with State regulations, effective for students unconditionally admitted prior to July 1, 2017, a minimum GPA of 3.00 is required on all courses used to meet master's-level certification program requirements.
 Effective for students unconditionally admitted July 1, 2017 and after, a minimum GPA of 3.25 will be required on all courses used to meet master's-level certification program requirements.

 Doctor of Philosophy Degree Program (PhD)